ammartica/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

   3. Write a function that divides 2 integers and prints the result.
   4. Write a function that divides element by element 2 lists.
   5. Write a function that raises a type exception.
+  6. Write a function that raises a name exception with a message.